alessandroscarlatti/launch4j-gradle-plugin/README.md

 import com.scarlatti.launch4j.Launch4jTemplateTask

 task simpleExe(type: Launch4jTemplateTask) {
+    exeName = 'simple'
 }
 ```
 Go ahead and run the `simpleExe` task.
-You should now have an exe waiting for you at `/build/launch4j/basicExe/basicExe.exe`.
+You should now have an exe waiting for you at `/build/launch4j/simpleExe/simple.exe`.

 That's it.